Is there a common threshold to subfossil chironomid assemblages at 16 m water depth? Evidence from the Tibetan Plateau

 Similar Articles

-- Walter AMBROSETTI, Luigi BARBANTI, Elisabetta A. CARRARA, Mechanisms of hypolimnion erosion in a deep lake (Lago Maggiore, N. Italy) , Journal of Limnology: Vol. 69 No. 1 (2010)
+- Walter AMBROSETTI, Luigi BARBANTI, Temperature, heat content, mixing and stability in Lake Orta: a pluriannual investigation , Journal of Limnology: Vol. 60 No. 1 (2001)

 You may also start an advanced similarity search for this article.